 The Embassy in Wellington is also responsible for diplomatic and consular relations with the Republic of Fiji, the Cook Islands, Samoa, the Kingdom of Tonga and Tuvalu as well as for consular relations with Niue and American Samoa.

-As we are in a rapidly evolving situation, this Embassy strives to provide the Swiss citizens with the most recent information.
-Please note that regulations can change quickly and sometimes without prior notice.
+The Embassy strives to provide the Swiss citizens with the most recent information.
+However, please note that regulations can change quickly and sometimes without prior notice.

 We advise all Swiss citizens in New Zealand to comply with the recommendations and regulations of local authorities and the Department of Health.
 Please keep yourself updated.

 New Zealand’s border is closed to most travellers and entry is strictly controlled.
 All arrivals are tested for COVID-19 and a 14-day managed quarantine or isolation is mandatory.
 Please consult the Website of Immigration NZ Covid-19 regularly for updates and current information.

 New Zealand Tourism: Travel Alerts 100% New Zealand